 - You may not solicit or accept a gift of any value if it would constitute a substantial conflict with the proper discharge of your CUNY duties.
 If you knowingly or intentionally do so, you are subject to fines, suspension and/or removal from your job by your appointing authority.

-- You may never accept, or solicit travel or lodging, even in connection with a business event or to benefit CUNY, such as for a publisher’s conference, or a training session, from a disqualified source.
+- You may never accept, or solicit travel or lodging, even in connection with a business event or to benefit CUNY, such as for a publisher’s conference, or a training session, from an interested source.

-- You cannot accept gifts of any amount of money from any student, even if it is appropriate or culturally acceptable to do so in the student’s native country.
+- You may not accept gifts of any amount of money from any student, even if it is appropriate or culturally acceptable to do so in the student’s native country.

 - You may not solicit or accept a gift, such as a laptop computer, in exchange for reviewing textbooks for a publisher.